Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Experiments and Results

 \subsection{Effectiveness of Stage-wise Knowledge Distillation}

-Sections \ref{subsubsec:Knowledge Reinforcement} and \ref{subsubsec:Loss Function} explained that, when KAqN continues acquiring new knowledge, KAA retains the already acquired knowledge accumulated in KAcN through stage-wise feature-based KD, and the intensity of this regularization is moderated by PARI.
-To demonstrate the effectiveness of the knowledge retention design for KAA, an ablation study about KD was performed with results summarized in TABLE \ref{tab:compo}.
+The ability to retain previously acquired knowledge while learning new information is essential for the multi-attribute scene identification model to be scalable.
+Sections \ref{subsubsec:Knowledge Reinforcement} and \ref{subsubsec:Loss Function} explained that, when KAqN continues acquiring new knowledge, the already acquired knowledge accumulated in KAcN is retained through stage-wise feature-based KD, and the intensity of this regularization is moderated by PARI.
+To demonstrate the effectiveness of this knowledge retention design for KAA, an ablation study about KD was performed with results summarized in TABLE \ref{tab:compo}.

 The Baseline model in TABLE \ref{tab:compo} is learned solely by a student network because both stage-wise KD and PARI are removed.
 It results in an average accuracy of 92.7\%, representing a 2.5\% decrease compared to our model (Model IV).
-It is suspected that the gap will increase when the KAA attempts to acquire more diverse knowledge from many datasets.
+This gap will increase when the KAA attempts to acquire more diverse knowledge from many datasets.

-Model \textsc{I} adds last-stage KD to the baseline model, analogous to a teacher who provides less guidance to the student's learning.
+Model \textsc{I} adds the last-stage KD to the baseline model, analogous to a teacher who provides less guidance to the student's learning.
 This model achieves a negligible performance gain of merely 0.1\%.
-Conversely, Model \textsc{III} incorporates stage-wise KD into the baseline model, leading to a substantial average accuracy increase of 1.8\%.
-This comparison highlights the importance of stage-wise KD, especially since features of different scales contain comprehensive information about driving scenes.
+Conversely, Model \textsc{III} incorporates stage-wise KD into the baseline model, leading to an average accuracy increase of 1.8\%.
+This comparison highlights the importance of stage-wise KD, since features of different scales offer comprehensive information about driving scenes.

-Model \textsc{II} augments last-stage KD with PARI, which improves average accuracy by 1.2\% over Model \textsc{I}.
+Model \textsc{II} augments the last-stage KD with PARI, which improves average accuracy by 1.2\% over Model \textsc{I}.
 Similarly, Model \textsc{IV} pairs PARI with stage-wise KD, increasing Model \textsc{III}'s well-performed average accuracy by an additional 0.7\%.
-These observations verify the effectiveness of dynamically adjusting the weight for new knowledge acquisition according to specific learning needs, regardless of the KD method.
+These observations verify the importance of dynamically adjusting the weight for new knowledge acquisition according to specific learning needs, regardless of the KD method.